RabbitJahir/RabbitJahir.github.io/README.md

    Refers to the mechanism of transferring data between two devices connected over network.
 This modes direct the direction of flow of information, also known as communication mode.
 <br>
 <b>2.
 Data transmission flow</b><br>
-There are three types of data transmission mode depending on the flow of data transmission.
+There are thr size="8" color="red"ee types of data transmission mode depending on the flow of data transmission.
 <br>
 <br>
 <h3 align="center">Data Transmission flow</h3>